USAJOBS/help-center/working-in-government/fair-and-transparent/selective-service.md

 You can update your Selective Service status in [your USAJOBS profile](../../../how-to/account/profile/).

 If you're hired, you will need to provide your selective service registration information during your on-boarding process.
-You can find this information by calling the Selective Service registration information line at 1-847-688-6888 or at [https://www.sss.gov/Registration/Check-a-Registration/Verification-Form](https://www.sss.gov/Registration/Check-a-Registration/Verification-Form).
+You can find this information by calling the Selective Service registration information line at 1-847-688-6888 or at <a href="https://www.sss.gov/Registration/Check-a-Registration/Verification-Form">https://www.sss.gov/Registration/Check-a-Registration/Verification-Form</a>.